-SFS International Fellows are global security experts from around the world, shaping the public debate and producing leading research and analysis on emerging threats.
+SFS International Fellows are national security experts from around the world, shaping the public debate and producing leading research and analysis on emerging threats.
 They provide tacit knowledge of the particular security situations in their home countries and regions, contributing to SFS’s unique bottom-up, on-the-ground perspective and global analysis.

 International Fellows contribute to our Global Dispatch, a unique publication providing data and analysis of a variety of security challenges faced by free societies and their advocates worldwide.
 Through their local knowledge and expertise, International Fellows play a significant role in enhancing the global understanding of international events and crisis, bringing their insight and analysis to policymakers and the public in the United States.

 Candice Malcolm is a writer, columnist and policy analyst.